cusbg/traveler/README.md

 ## Prerequisites:
-In order to successfully compile and run project, you will need:
+	In order to successfully compile and run project, you will need: log4cpp library -> delete until release..
-	log4cpp library

 ## Compiling:
 To compile project, run `make build` in src/ directory.